Metadata Privacy Beyond Tunneling for Instant Messaging: Introduction

-To complicate matters further, there is no perfect network black box.
-Popular tools such as Tor~\cite{tor_project_tor_nodate} are vulnerable to de-anonymization~\cite{karunanayake_-anonymisation_2021}, denial of service (DoS)~\cite{jansen_point_2019}, and traffic analysis~\cite{nasr_deepcorr_2018}.
-Other tools that aim to hide traffic by imitating well-known applications do not produce credible traffic~\cite{houmansadr_parrot_2013}.
-The strongest privacy guarantees are instead provided by dedicated protocols, such as round-based protocols e.g.~\cite{wolinsky_dissent_2012,corrigan-gibbs_dissent_2010,van_den_hooff_vuvuzela_2015,lazar_karaoke_2018}, where predetermined communication `rounds' make traffic patterns \emph{indistinguishable}.
-Unfortunately, round-based protocols are both resource exhaustive and inflexible.
-The rounds themselves require constant overhead whether they are being utilized or not, which results in poor performance~\cite{gilad_metadata-private_2019}, making the protocols especially infeasible for resource constrained devices such as phones or wearables.
-Moreover, round-based protocols depend on fixed sets of users participating in each round--participants cannot join or leave without changing the privacy guarantees of all participants.
+The strongest guarantees for metadata privacy are provided by dedicated protocols.
+In particular, round-based, DC-nets like, protocols~\cite{wolinsky_dissent_2012,corrigan-gibbs_dissent_2010,van_den_hooff_vuvuzela_2015,lazar_karaoke_2018}, where predetermined rounds make traffic patterns indistinguishable, are able to resist traffic analysis.
+However, round-based protocols are both resource exhaustive and inflexible.
+The rounds themselves require constant overhead, which results in poor performance~\cite{gilad_metadata-private_2019}, making them especially infeasible for resource constrained devices such as phones or wearables.
+Moreover, a major obstacle with round-based protocols is that they depend on fixed sets of individuals participating.
+That is, participants cannot join or leave without changing the privacy guarantees.
+Finally, round-based protocols are also easy to fingerprint and block.

-In this paper, we ask the question: ``Can we run a state-of-the-art protocol in a way that guarantees metadata privacy?''
-More specifically, can a protocol that already has strong security guarantees, e.g. Signal, be augmented with metadata privacy; what changes to the protocol--if any--it requires; and what are the performance implications.

-The threat model required to evaluate our question is defined by two things: i) the adversary participates in the protocol and therefore has access to the protocol's shared state, and ii) the perfect network black box to hide communication does not exist, and the network channel still needs to be protected from the adversary.

-Existing approaches to transport layer privacy all have in common that they focus on the strong objective of {privacy for all traffic, all the time}.
+Existing approaches to metadata privacy all have in common that they focus on the strong objective of \emph{metadata privacy for all users all the time}.
 However, such a strong objective significantly delimits the design space of possible solutions.
-We propose a different, pragmatic objective: \textbf{rather than privacy for all traffic, let us provide privacy for explicitly chosen traffic}.
-This shift in objective expands the design space for transport layer privacy to new solutions.
-We call this new paradigm the \emph{\hybridmodel}, a system model where both unobservable (`deniable') and observable (`regular') traffic co-exist.
-Conceptually, the \hybridmodel uses one protocol to conceal the presence or absence of traffic from another protocol.
+We propose a different, pragmatic objective: \textbf{rather than offering privacy to all users all the time, let us offer privacy to all users some of the time}.
+This shift in objective expands the design space for metadata privacy to new solutions.